gardener/garden-setup/docs/extended/iaas.md

 ## The 'featureGates' Field

 The `featureGates` field enable/disable featureGates for the gardenlet.
-By default - that means there is no `featureGates` field or no value for `featureGates.Logging` - the `Logging` featureGate will be enabled.
-To diasble the `Logging` featureGate you have to set the `featureGates.Logging` to `false`.
 A list of available featureGates you can find in the gardener documentation - [Feature Gates in Gardener](https://github.com/gardener/gardener/blob/master/docs/deployment/feature_gates.md)

+## The 'logging' Field

+The `logging` field contains configuration for the logging behaviour of the gardenlet - [20-componentconfig-gardenlet.yaml](https://github.com/gardener/gardener/blob/master/example/20-componentconfig-gardenlet.yaml)

 ## The 'seedSettings' Field